 - practice this a few hundred times until it becomes second nature. :D

-Step 9: Satin stitch.
+Step 9: How to Do the Satin Stitch

 To practice satin stitch, first draw a simple shape on your fabric.
 Then use a backstitch to outline it.
-The you'll simply go back and forth across the shape (I always like to start in the middle, but it's personal preference.) until it's filled in.
+Then you'll simply go back and forth across the shape (I always like to start in the middle, but it's personal preference.) until it's filled in.

 The two most important things about satin stitch are: